 Artist

-Darryl Daniels was born in Selma, Alabama, and lived equal parts of his upbringing in the Bronx borough of New York City and Alabama.
+Darryl Daniels was born in Selma, Alabama at the height of the Voting Rights Movement, and lived equal parts of his upbringing in the Bronx borough of New York City and Alabama.

 Largely self-taught, he was drawing from as early an age as he could remember on just about anything he could find.
 When he was seven years old, Darryl saw a print by the artist Norman Rockwell in one of his grandmother’s S&H Green Stamp catalogs.
 “I couldn’t believe that someone could draw people that well and decided to become as good at this as I could.”